edwardcarey/Airports/final/AS/WMKK/WMKK_readme.md

 #### Approach Procedures

 * As turboprops (AT75/AT76) comprise a large amount of WMSA's traffic, arriving planes are simulated to enter at around FL140/FL150, the typical cruising level for turboprops.
-  * The limitation is that jet aircraft will also enter at this altitude, which is not really realistic.
+  * The limitation is that jet and narrowbody aircraft will also enter at this altitude, which is not really realistic.
 * STAR suffix is 1M.
 STARs incorporate a trombone sequencing technique.
 Offer track shortening as appropriate.